 ASDs usually appear during the first three years of life.
 Although we have not discovered the true causes of ASDs, scientists have found a genetic basis.
 This suggests it may run in families, but there is still a lot to learn about other possible causes.

-As announced in the 2021-22 Budget, $8,000 is available annually for children under the age of six with an ASD diagnosis and $6,000 is available annually for children six to 11 with an ASD diagnosis.
+As announced in the 2021-22 Budget, up to $8,000 is available annually for children under the age of six with an ASD diagnosis and up to $6,000 is available annually for children six to 11 with an ASD diagnosis.

-Only children up to age 11 who have been diagnosed with ASD are eligible for funding.
+Only children up to age 11 who have been diagnosed with ASD are eligible for Autism Spectrum Disorder-Individualized Funding (ASD-IF).
 Out-of-province diagnoses will need to be reviewed and confirmed by the Saskatchewan Health Authority.
-If you think your child may have ASD, contact an ASD Consultant in the community closest to you.
+If you think your child may have ASD, contact an ASD consultant in the community closest to you.

 Online application and renewal submissions are preferred and will expedite the review process.

-Other forms you will require if you download the PDF application:
+Other forms you may require if you download the PDF application:

 The Ministry of Health maintains the registry of autism service providers, which allows parents/caregivers of children with ASD to search for services available in their home community (or communities close to them).